According to recent statistics, drunk driving makes up over 33% of the state’s traffic fatalities.

 Drivers under 21 may not operate a vehicle with a BAC of 0.01% or higher.

-To recover for injuries sustained in a DUI accident, you must bring a civil negligence lawsuit against the at-fault party.
+To recover for injuries sustained in a drunk driving accident, you must bring a civil negligence lawsuit against the at-fault party.

 - Are under the influence at the time of the accident;